cpcloud/PyTDMA/README.md

 * `whoami@hostname ~$ python setup.py build_ext --inplace` will result in a file called `tdma.so`--if you're on a non-Mac UNIX.
 This file is the native extension shared object file.
 * `whoami@hostname ~$ python test.py 1000` will run the test solver with a 1000 by 1000 matrix.

+### TODO
+* Allow for C function to take a tridiagonal matrix and the right-hand side of the equation as input.
+This would free the user from having to get the diagonals themselves.